 My exercise bike is in my basement in front of two large picture windows.
 I have enjoyed the view this past winter by gazing out onto the winter landscape and lots of wildlife visitors.
-The most frequent visitors are a family of five deer who come and graze on the foliage.
+The most frequent visitors are a family of five deer who comes and grazes on the foliage.
 Often times I see them doing affectionate gestures like touching mouths (kissing?) and licking each other.
 There are also the usual squirrels prancing around in the trees.
 Without the foliage on the trees, I am able to observe the bird life which is quite prevalent.
-I see robins, cardinals and woodpeckers all the time.
+I see robins, cardinals, and woodpeckers all the time.
 Just a few days ago I saw a female cardinal which is a rare find.
 A few times I have seen a large Hawk sitting in one of the trees.

 The last time I saw the deer was last Sunday.
 Although I wasn’t done with my exercise routine, I decided to run upstairs and grab my camera with a telephoto lens.
 Because I did not arouse the deer, they stayed put and I was able to take some photos through the windows.
 Once I went outside they all scooted away.